What is Transportation Management ?

 Easily adapted to technological and environmental changes

-Estimated less than 4% of the state’s annual capital transportation budget
+Less than 4% of the state’s annual capital transportation budget (estimated)

 Positions us for the future

-Adaptable nature allows for easy transition to future needs.
-Innovation and creativity are encouraged to enhance mobility.
-Positions Delaware to readily facilitate connected and autonomated vehicles and integration with future information technologies.
+Adaptable nature positions Delaware to readily facilitate connected and automated vehicles and integration with future information technologies

 A leader in the nation when it comes to transportation management, the Delaware Department of Transportation (DelDOT) embraces a collaborative approach.
 DelDOT's Transportation Management Center (TMC) is collocated with the Delaware Emergency Management Agency (DEMA) and Delaware State Police (DSP).